 - To provide a forum for knowledge sharing, discussion and debate between researchers and development professionals on how to achieve equitable, gender-balanced, and environmentally sustainable policies.

-- To offer capacity-building and training for research and decision makers in economics and social development
+- To offer capacity development and training for researchers and decision makers in economics and social development

-The Institute is funded through an endowment fund with additional contributions from Denmark, Finland, Norway, Republic of Korea, South Africa, Sweden, and the United Kingdom.
+The Institute is funded through an endowment fund with additional contributions from the European Union, Finland, Norway, South Africa, Sweden, Switzerland, and the United Kingdom.